 4. And of course… Sign them up for French camp!

-Of course, Camp Tournesol offers plenty of programs here in Ontario (including out-of-province overnights trips to Montreal, Quebec and France) to keep your children prepared and practicing!
-We have fun day camps for children aged 4 to 14 as well as short and out of province trips for children in grades 3 to 9.
-They come to have fun and use their French in a social setting, what could be better!
+Of course, Camp Tournesol offers plenty of programs here in Ontario to keep your children prepared and practicing!
+We have fun French day camps for children aged 4 to 14 and virtual camps, classes, and tutoring!
+They come to have fun and use their French in a social setting; what could be better?